AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-http-material-catalogs/r-ir-session-catalog.md

 ---
+title: Session catalog
-description: The session catalog is the material catalog which provides session attributes for the request, as well as a default catId value for all src=, vignette=, and icc= commands.
+description: The session catalog is the material catalog which provides session attributes for the request, and a default catId value for all src=, vignette=, and icc= commands.
 solution: Experience Manager
-title: Session catalog
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 36e0571e-7451-423f-a1df-540680381902
 ---
 # Session catalog{#session-catalog}

-The session catalog is the material catalog which provides session attributes for the request, as well as a default catId value for all src=, vignette=, and icc= commands.
+The session catalog is the material catalog which provides session attributes for the request, and a default catId value for all `src=`, `vignette=`, and `icc=` commands.

 The session catalog is specified as the first path element of the HTTP request path (immediately following the server name).
 If the first path element does not match attribute::RootId of any catalog, the default catalog is used as a session catalog.

 The session catalog provides the following session default values:

 <table id="table_DB5E0DD8E9B440A4964A1326433597C8">
  <thead>